apache/pulsar/site2/docs/client-libraries-java.md

         .subscribe();
 ```

 The `subscribe` method will auto subscribe the consumer to the specified topic and subscription.
 One way to make the consumer listen on the topic is to set up a `while` loop.
-In this example loop, the consumer listens for messages, prints the contents of any received message, and then [acknowledges](reference-terminology.md#acknowledgment-ack) that the message processing. finishes If the processing logic fails, we use [negative acknowledgement](reference-terminology.md#acknowledgment-ack)
-to redeliver the message later.
+In this example loop, the consumer listens for messages, prints the contents of any received message, and then [acknowledges](reference-terminology.md#acknowledgment-ack) that the message has been processed.
+If the processing logic fails, you can use [negative acknowledgement](reference-terminology.md#acknowledgment-ack) to redeliver the message later.

 ```java
 while (true) {